jonathanbardo/capital_P_dangit/README.md

 capital_P_dangit
 ================

-Changes the incorrect capitalization of Wordpress or wordpress into WordPress.
+Chrome extension that changes the incorrect capitalization of Wordpress or wordpress into WordPress.